Chapter 28: Walk the Earth Alone.

 “Come, you fools!”
 She tried to copy Lilllith’s jeering.

 Two approached, and she started contending against them with her off hand.
 When the second one, a woman, nicked her torso, Alexandre shouted, and with the help of her foot, violently ripped her own sword out of the unconscious man’s chest.

-Any move Alexandre made with her feet was responded to with coordinated retaliation of their own stances.
+Any move Alexandre made with her feet was responded to with a coordinated retaliation of their own stances.
 Her footwork was awful.
 She had no recourse.
 This is going well.
-So, Alexandre held her sword up and engaged.
+She held her sword up and engaged.
 “Fine.
 I’ll beat my way through you.”

 Alexandre Dirge’s mind was filed with hot sticky rage, which only heightened when she saw Chloe disappear around the building’s outer corner out of sight.

 Her fighting got sloppy.
 She dropped all technique.
 All that was left of her was aggressive hacking.
 She started using both her hands; both the weapons simultaneously.
 She focused only a touch, attempting to bind swords with her enemies as much as possible Eventually, she caught the sword of the man by the hilt.
 Staring into his eyes with insanity, she pushed his weapon toward his body with her own while simultaneously fending off the woman with her off hand and sound alone.
 Her sword slowly dug into his shoulder, through his uniform and into flesh.

 “Get back!”
 She screamed, twisting her whole body, ripping the sword from the man and crashing both into the woman simultaneously—shattering the Lussa weapon (and cutting her left hand as a result).
 She reeled back and slammed again, this time breaking the woman’s blade where it was hit, and cutting right past into her upper arm.
 She turned around and stomped on the man’s leg, hoping to break it, and then swung her foot forward into the woman’s stomach.